ClifHouck/unified/README.md

-and while it's certainly do-able to consume those event channels, unified also provides a handler for each event type that makes consuming and re-acting to these event's even easier.
+and while it's certainly do-able to consume those event channels, unified also provides a handler for each event type that makes consuming and re-acting to these events even easier.
 Here's a brief example of using `ProtectEventStreamHandler`:

 ```golang
     eventChan, err := unifiClient.Protect.SubscribeProtectEvents()